yipclara/copy-reference-jetbrains-pytest/README.md

 **Extension not appearing?**
 - Restart VS Code after installation
 - Check if the extension is enabled in the Extensions panel
-- Ensure you have a supported file open (Python, TypeScript, etc.)
+- Ensure you have a Python file open

 **Can't find "Copy Reference" in context menu?**
-- Make sure you're right-clicking on a symbol (class, method, function, variable)
+- Make sure you're right-clicking on a Python symbol (class, method, function)
-- Ensure the file has a supported language (check status bar)
 - Try clicking directly on the symbol name, not whitespace

 ## 📖 Usage